• Skip to primary navigation

 Amish Christmas Tree

 The Amish do not put up a Christmas tree.
 For one, that would be too fancy.
-And secondly, they take the verses in Jeremiah 10:3&4 to be talking about the Christmas tree.
+Secondly, they take the verses in Jeremiah 10:3&4 to be talking about the Christmas tree.
 So it is forbidden to decorate a tree for Christmas.

 Christmas was kept simple, except for the food.
 We always had lots of good food with many different kinds of cookies and homemade chocolates.
-(Find my Soft and Chewy Gingersnap Cookies Recipe here.)
+(Soft and Chewy Gingersnap Cookies Recipe here.)

 Christmas was a time to give and show love to those around you (and that is what it should be).